matt9527-marist/MyObsidianNotes/Security Protocols-Algorithms/000 Introduction to Cryptography.md

 > **Public Key Encryption**
 > Also known as **asymmetric Encryption,** where two keys are being used.![[Pasted image 20250903153331.png]]
-1. Bob generates a pair of keys (Sbob, Pbob) which are his private and
+1. Bob generates a pair of keys (*Sbob, Pbob*) which are his private and
 public key.
 2. He publishes his public key
 3. Alice obtains public key from a website, etc. and uses it to encrypt her
-message and send it to BOB
+message and send it to Bob
 4. Bob uses his secret key to decrypt the message